The Majesty of God

-Jacob needed to marry someone young enough to give him children, one whose high moral character was evident by her virginity, and he was already taken with Rachel.
+Jacob needed to marry someone young enough to give him children and he was already head over heels in love with Rachel.
 To demonstrate the high value he placed on her, he offered to work for Laban for seven years as a shepherd, so that he could have her as his wife.
-Laban was delighted with the deal, and said that it was better that he should have her than anyone else.
+Laban was delighted with the deal, and said that it was better that he should have her than anyone else marry her.
 He was also impressed with what he had already seen of Jacob's abilities in the month that his nephew had been staying with him.
 From the time that he arrived in Syria, God blessed everything that Jacob did.
 Through Jacob, Laban's wealth increased considerably.

-The years sped by like days to Jacob because he loved Rachel and was having so much fun developing an emotional relationship with her.
+The years sped by like days to Jacob because he loved Rachel and was having so much fun developing a close emotional connection with her.
 She was beautiful, but what he felt for her was not merely lust.
 He wanted to know her better as a person and to give her time to grow up because she was so young when he met her.
 He was quite a man to be willing to wait for her.
-After all, he was already quite old and not getting any younger.
-He was so courteous and thoughtful towards Rachel that he won her affection, even if he wasn't what a young woman dreams of when she fantasizes about getting married some day.
+After all, he was not getting any younger.
+He was so courteous and thoughtful towards Rachel that he won her affection, even if he wasn't everything a young woman dreams of when she fantasizes about getting married some day.

-The wedding day finally came and Jacob whooped it up with his cousins and the rest of Laban's tribe.
+The wedding day finally came and Jacob whooped it up with his bride's brothers and the rest of Laban's tribe.
 Then his bride was brought to him, heavily veiled, as was the custom.
-It was dark inside the chamber and he could not see his beloved's face, but he lavished on her all the love that had been penned up in his heart for the last seven years.
+It was dark inside the chamber and he could not see his beloved's face, but he lavished on her all the love that was penned up in his heart for the last seven years.
 Then he fell asleep, unaware of his bride's tears as she lay fearfully beside him until morning, wondering what he would do when he discovered that she was not Rachel.